-Next, you will probably need to trim your sensor data to be in sync with the same video location trim points.
+Next, you will likely need to trim your sensor data to be in sync with the same video location trim points.
 See Trimming Sensor Data below

 Similar to the video trim feature, there is a sensor data trim feature in the Data Capture Lab for trimming the ends of you sensor data file.

-Toggle trim mode by clicking the scissor button below your sensor data
+Toggle trim mode by clicking the scissor button above the graph

 Similar to video trim, this enables a start/end point button for you to use to create your start/end points

-Move the black timeline to the start/end point you want to trim.
-In the example below we move it to the sample number 2677
+Move the black timeline to the start/end point you want to trim

 Click the start point button.
 The sensor data file will zoom into the location you trimmed.
 See the red highlight below